robinzng/whereimreallyfrom/exampleSite/content/english/read/blog-post-1.md

 ---

 Hello!
-This is a sample post with a few examples of the different formats your post can take. </p>
+This is a sample post with a few examples of the different formats your post can take.
+A few notes:  </p>

+* For the "image" input above, aim for a 1:2 aspect ratio.

 > You can put fancy text here!